ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/section_cebk.md

     NCER(N. Cell R.)-->G2D(Graphics 2D);
     CEBK(Cell Bank)-->NCER;
 ```
 The cell bank creates a number of cells by combining tiles and selecting a palette for each cell.
-It usually operates on dimensionless (1D mapped) character graphics and is used in combination with the animation resource to display dynamic objects.
+It usually operates on dimensionless (1D mapped) character graphics and is used in combination with the animation runtime to display dynamic objects.

 ## Table of Contents
 * [Data Structure](#data-structure)